heiskr/u/README.md

   set a to 0  ; `a` is scoped to the module set f to do   ;  function declaration with `do`
-    set b to 2  ; `b` is scoped to the function `f` if equal a with b
+    set b to 2  ; `b` is scoped to the function `f` if compare a as b
       set a to 5  ; `a` still has module scope set c to 3  ; `c` is scoped to `if`
 ```